Surrogacy in Colombia

-Surrogacy in Colombia costs about $60,000 for a fully inclusive program with a guaranteed birth.
-That’s the same price as a similar program in Ukraine, and less than half of the United States.
+Surrogacy in Colombia costs about $60,000 for a fully inclusive program, with a guarantee program also available.
+That’s the same price as a similar program in Eastern Europe, and less than half of the United States.

 Affordable surrogacy in Colombia is possible because of the low cost of living combined with many of the first-world infrastructure and medical facilities.
 Colombia enjoys a cost of living about one-third of California.
 You would need about $5,000 in Los Angeles to maintain the same standard of living that you can have with $1,500 in Bogota.